josemanuelmejia/Obsidian/obsidian-history-vault-master/06 archives/China-Russia/Media statement following Russia-China talks • President of Russia.md

 The first principle involves demonstrating mutual respect and firm commitment to supporting each other on matters dealing with the core interests of both sides.

 President Putin and I share the view that we have been able to develop a new model enabling neighbouring major powers to develop their relations based on the principles of respect and equality.
-We also demonstrate mutual and resolute support on matters dealing with the core interests of both parties and address each other’s current concerns.
+We also demonstrate mutual and resolute support on matters dealing with the core interests of both parties and address each other’s current concerns ^34.
 This is the main pillar of the Russia-China comprehensive partnership and strategic cooperation for a new era.
 Our two countries are committed to acting in the spirit of non-alignment with any blocs, rejecting confrontation and refraining from targeting any third countries while demonstrating our steadfast commitment to confidence building measures on political matters, respecting the development trajectories we choose for ourselves and firmly supporting each other as we strive for shared prosperity and revival.

-### See also

 The second principle consists of promoting a win-win approach to shaping a new architecture of mutually beneficial cooperation.